Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 As part of this, it’s well optimized for teams that need to get up and running with agentic sales workflows quickly, including a wide range of pre-built, customizable templates for key use cases.

-It’s also a strong platform for integration options, with native support for the Meta ecosystem, along with out-of-the-box connectors for Google Sheets, Calendly, Stripe, and other relevant platforms.
+It’s also a strong offering for integration options, with native support for the Meta ecosystem, along with out-of-the-box connectors for Google Sheets, Calendly, Stripe, and other relevant tools.

 #### Cons